 Here is what I used to create my planked wall:

 - straight edge ruler (I actually used a plastic quilter’s ruler – you’ll see why in the pics)

 - white caulk

 Not shown are a hammer, nails, and caulk.

 Since I knew I would be placing the planks butting right up to each other, I opted not to paint the wall beforehand.
 That is fancy speak for: I was too lazy to paint.
 But if you are very picky about the wall peeking through, you might want to go ahead and paint the wall a darker color first.

-Regardless of whether you paint first or not, make sure you fill in uneven spots, sand and paint over them to insure a smooth surface for the planks to adhere.
+Regardless of whether you paint first or not, make sure you fill in uneven spots, sand, and paint over them to ensure a smooth surface for the planks to adhere to.

 Measurements in hand I headed to our local Lowes store.
 Normally I am more of a Home Depot kind of girl, but they did not have the kind of flooring I was looking for.